Choosing Between SMILE LASIK and LASIK Singapore: A Complete Guide to Better Vision

 Difference #1: ReLEx SMILE uses one laser while LASIK uses two

 The immediate difference you would notice with ReLEx SMILE is that the procedure only utilises one laser: the femtosecond laser.
-This tool helps create a small incision that allows your eye surgeon to extract the tissue from your cornea.
+This tool is used to create a small incision and separate a piece of corneal tissue, which is then removed to reshape the cornea.

 Difference #2: ReLEx SMILE is only suitable for short-sightedness and minor astigmatism